RuiMesquita/robot-arm-and-feet-detection/README.md

 ---

  (project-summary)
- # TODO SegNet e Deeplab, Multiresunet
+ # TODO Copy the abstract from the main report

 ## Get started